 We were trying to outdo each other, leap about…It was an outrageous success.Nick Simper about early Deep Purple gigs.
 Retrieved from here.

 The concert itself seems to have been reasonably successful, based on the large crowd in the above photo.
 There isn’t a ton of specific information to be found, however.
 According to an unverified setlist, the group basically performed what would become their first album: covers of “Hush”, “I’m So Glad”, “Hey Joe”, “Help!”, and several original songs.
 I don’t put too much stock into the setlist, since I have been unable to verify it independently.
+This concert was followed by a series of tour dates throughout the Scandinavian region, primarily in Denmark.

 The youngest member of the lineup, Ian Paice, was only nineteen years old at this debut concert.
-Fifty-two years later, he is still a member of the group, the only person to have been at every Deep Purple gig.
+Fifty-four years later, he is still a member of the group, the only person to have been at every Deep Purple gig.
 The inciting concept behind the group of a core membership led by a drummer with revolving members around him may not have come to fruition as Christ Curtis planned, but it still is closer to the contours Deep Purple has taken throughout the years than anyone on the stage at the Vestpoppen Parkskolen Club could have known it would.

 There is sadly no known recording of this concert.
 If one were to surface, that would be an incredible piece of history indeed.